-The Banshee is made up of three separate lightweight strands of rubber wound together, and the rubber used is vulcanized which means it prevents snapback.
+The Banshee Bungee is made up of three separate lightweight strands of rubber wound together, and the rubber used is vulcanized which means it prevents snapback.

 The handle is the same as those used for wakeboarding.
 It takes two or three people to extend the cord and more than one handle can be attached for those who like a bit of steeze when pulling.
-The Banshee bungee is available in two lengths.
+The Banshee Bungee is available in two lengths.
 The 10- foot cord is for those who need to get up to speed in a confi ned space.
 The 20-foot cord is the one you’ll see in the promotional videos.
-It’s the big daddy of the Banshee family and it’ll catapult willing victims at a speed of up to 35 mph.
+It’s the big daddy of the Banshee Bungie family and it’ll catapult willing victims at a speed of up to 35 mph.